waldekmastykarz/pnp-starterkit-setup/README.md

 ## Setup

-Execute the setup script by in the command line running: `./setup.sh --tenantUrl https://contoso.sharepoint.com`.
+Execute the setup script by in the command line running: `./setup.sh --tenantUrl https://contoso.sharepoint.com --prefix pnp_`.

 Following are the options you can pass to the script: